Skip to main content

 Brief biography

 I teach courses that introduce the history of South Asia and its diaspora to the non-specialist as well as focus on thematic topics like religion, politics, and gender in the early modern, colonial, and postcolonial contexts of South Asia.
 Home to 1/4 of the world’s population, South Asia comprises Bangladesh, Bhutan, India, the Maldives, Nepal, Pakistan, and Sri Lanka.
-Nearly 6 million people in the U.S. have family origins in South Asia, including me: I was born in Texas to parents who migrated from India, and raised in California.
+Nearly 6 million people in the U.S. have family origins in South Asia, including me: I was born in Texas and raised in California by parents who immigrated from India.

 In my courses, I encourage students to study the past from a variety of perspectives—social, economic, cultural, environmental, and political—and to understand the world they live in as a product of historical processes.
 I often employ the lenses of literary, visual, historical, ethnographic, and cinematic texts.
 I also direct the International & Global Studies Program and teach its capstone course.

-My research has been supported by grants and fellowships from the American Institute of Indian Studies; USIEF's Fulbright-Nehru Scholar program; UW-La Crosse's Provost Office, College of Arts, Social Sciences, & Humanities, Dept of History, and Faculty Research Grants program; Friends of the Princeton University Library; National Endowment for the Humanities Summer Institute; American Association of University Women; U.S. Dept of Education's Fulbright-Hays and Foreign Language & Area Studies programs; and UC Berkeley's Townsend Center for the Humanities.
+My research has received support from the American Institute of Indian Studies; USIEF Fulbright-Nehru Scholar Program; UW-La Crosse (Provost Office; College of Arts, Social Sciences, & Humanities; Dept. of History; Faculty Research Grants); Friends of the Princeton University Library; National Endowment for the Humanities Summer Institute; American Association of University Women; U.S. Dept of Education (Fulbright-Hays; Foreign Language & Area Studies); and UC Berkeley (Townsend Center for the Humanities; Dept. of South & Southeast Asian Studies; Dept. of Gender & Women's Studies).

 Education